collapsed-stacks/startups/questions/3188/what-crowdfunding-site-to-use.md

 - tagged: `tech-company`, `crowd-funding`, `hardware`
 - score: 6

-<p>My company sells hardware that allows charging of one mobile phone by plugging it into another.</p>
+My company sells hardware that allows charging of one mobile phone by plugging it into another.

-<p>We just launched an Indiegogo campaign, but I'm curious now of what other crowdfunding platforms or sites could we have used.
-What might have been our options, and what would have been their advantages and disadvantages?</p>
+We just launched an Indiegogo campaign, but I'm curious now of what other crowdfunding platforms or sites could we have used.
+What might have been our options, and what would have been their advantages and disadvantages?

 ## Answer 3189